-Ghoulies and ghosties are fun Halloween fantasies, and witches would be too if there had not been real women- and some men too- who were accused of witchcraft in the very early years of our country.
+Ghoulies and ghosties are fun Halloween fantasies, and witches would be too if there had not been real women- and some men too- who were accused of witchcraft in the very early years of our country, and around the world through the centuries.
 Some would be convicted and executed, as in the Salem, Massachusetts witch trials of 1691-2.
-However, the Salem hysteria was predated by even earlier accusations and trials- and in places where our ancestors lived.
+However, the Salem hysteria was predated by even earlier accusations and trials in Britain’s American colonies- and in places where our ancestors lived.

 In fact, if you are a McMurray or Burnell,

 one of our ancestors was accused, and tried, as a witch.